-1) Outline for policy proposal or research paper due prior to class time (by 9:59AM).
+1) Outline for research paper due prior to class time (by 9:09AM).
 See bare-bones examples for the outline under the assignments tab on Quercus.
 Submit your outline via Quercus.

 Optional readings:

 - 1) Blinder, Alan S. 2013.
 After the Music Stopped: The Financial Crisis, the Response, and the Work Ahead.
 New York, New York: Penguin. - 2) McLean, Bethany, and Joe Nocera.
 2011.
 All The Devils Are Here: The Hidden History of the Financial Crisis.
 Penguin.